 SUN Community Schools was founded in 1999 by the City of Portland, Oregon and Multnomah County, Oregon as a partnership of the city, county, state, and local school districts.
-It became part of the broader SUN Service System in 2004.
+Below is a brief history and timeline.

 The decision for the City of Portland and Multnomah County to partner together to support schools happened in 1998 under the leadership of then-Multnomah County Chair Beverly Stein, City Commissioner Jim Francesconi and County Commissioner Diane Linn.

 One major asset was the City Bureau of Parks and Recreation's successful community school program offering recreational activities at 13 sites.
 Another asset was the County's history of providing school-based services, including health clinics, case managers, family resource centers, and mental health workers.

 The Parks Bureau has begun moving in this direction with a program designed to bring partners together to increase recreational programming for the hours before and after school.
 The focus on community partners was folded into the emerging model for expanded community schools.

-Both the County and the City allocated general fund dollars to support a collaborative full-service community school model.
-In 1999, the Multnomah County Youth Advisory Board chose the name "SUN Schools."
+It became part of the The County and City allocated general fund dollars to support a collaborative full-service community school model.
+The Multnomah County Youth Advisory Board chose the name "SUN Schools."
 Within months, the first eight SUN Schools were identified.

 SUN Lead Agencies were then selected jointly with the schools, through an initial Request for Qualifications (RFQ) process and Request for Proposal (RFP) that was let only to qualified agencies.

-Schools applied if they had current funding they wanted to maintain or augment, or selection, process was used to make a variety of decisions in 2002 and the early part of 2003, including cutting programs, moving programs and pursuing grants for programs.
+Schools applied if they had current funding they wanted to maintain or augment.
+A selection, process was used to make a variety of decisions in 2002 the beginning of 2003.
+These included cutting programs, moving programs and pursuing grants for programs.

 In the planning process, 108 schools were identified as high need.
 For the 2003-04 school year, funding was available to take SUN Community Schools to 46 schools initially.
-It is the intention of the City and County, as funded becomes available, to work towards providing these services at all 108 identified schools.
+It was the intention of the City and County that as funding became available, to work towards providing these services to all 108 identified schools.

 Through SAPF, the agency or organization that delivers the SUN Community School (formerly called the SUN Lead Agency) will be determined through the larger SAPF RPF.
 The first RPF for SAPF was let on October 3, 2003.